brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 But it's even worse than that. _$1,500 might be the best-case scenario_.
 There's a possibility that many (most?) other AI companies are training on pirated data, and they haven't been caught.
 And even if they are caught, they might not be sued.
 And even if they are sued, they might not lose or settle.
-And even if they do, they will just see it as _cost of business_.
+And even if they do, they will just see it as the _cost of doing business_.
 Anthropic recently [raised $13B, reported revenue at $5B per year, and is valued at
 $183B](https://www.anthropic.com/news/anthropic-raises-series-f-at-usd183b-post-money-valuation); OpenAI is trying to [raise $100B, with reported revenue of $20B per year, and a valuation of
 $830B](https://techcrunch.com/2025/12/19/openai-is-reportedly-trying-to-raise-100b-at-an-830b-valuation/).
 And all these